Book: Anatomy of loneliness by Teal Swan

 - The meaning we give to an experience defines the emotion we’ll feel.

 - “Loving yourself” is not good advice with such trauma.
 It reinforces the idea that no one else will.
+The solution is instead to reconnect with others, understand them, and feeling understood.

 Parallel realities / emotional disconnection